AlgoMole/MolCRAFT/MolJO/README.md

 ## Data
 We use the same CrossDock dataset as previous approaches with affinity info (Vina Score).
 Data used for training / evaluating the model is obtained from [KGDiff](https://github.com/CMACH508/KGDiff/tree/main?tab=readme-ov-file), and should be put in the `data` folder.

-To train the property predictor from scratch, download the lmdb file from the `data.zip` [Zenodo](https://zenodo.org/records/8419944):
+To train the property predictor from scratch, extract the files from the `data.zip` in [Zenodo](https://zenodo.org/records/8419944):
 * `crossdocked_v1.1_rmsd1.0_pocket10_processed_final.lmdb`
 * `crossdocked_pocket10_pose_split.pt`